MMRIZE/MMM-NotificationTrigger/README.md

 ## MMM-NotificationTrigger
 MMM-NotificationTrigger is a simple notification relay which can convert notifications from `TRIGGER_NOTIFICATION` to `FIRE_NOTIFICATION`
 Many MagicMirror modules have their own incoming and outgoing notification messages.
 But most of them are not compatible.
 This module can translate notifications among other modules.
 You can use this module to chain modules to work together.

 ### Screenshot
 This works in background, so there is no screenshot.

+### Updated
+**2018-10-02**
+- `exec` is added.
+Now you can execute your external shell command or script by notification.

 ### Installation